Open

 powerinfer pull MODEL_NAME

-, with incremental updates-hf, --huggingface
+, with incremental updates - Parameter Explanation:

 : Pull the model from the Hugging Face Hub-ms, --modelscope